thdiaman/GDDownloader/README.md

 Prerequisites
 -------------
 To run this tool, you must have a GitHub account.
-Also, you must create a GitHub personal access token (instructions to create one are available [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)) and set it in file `properties.py`.
+Also, you must create a GitHub personal access token (instructions to create one are available
+<a href="https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/" target="_blank">here</a>)
+and set it in file `properties.py`.

 Executing
 ---------